jbryant4/BookLot/README.md

 # BookLot

 This is a simple book search and save full stack application.
 Where users can search for books and save books to their profile.

+This application task was to refactor the database from RESTful APIs to a GraphQl API.

 ## Usage